Multilingual LLMs Struggle to Link Orthography and Semantics in Bilingual Word Processing

 To assess the agreement between the two annotators, we used the Kappa score.
 The Kappa score is a statistical measure that quantifies the level of agreement between two annotations.
 It ranges from -1 to 1, formalised as:

+Where $P_o$ and $P_e$ characterise the observed and expected agreement, respectively.
 The Kappa score of the annotators for English, French, German and Spanish homographs was 0.94, 0.96, 0.74 and 0.66, respectively, showing substantial agreement between the annotators.
 The responses in which the annotator disagreed were passed to a third annotator, a male, aged 24, to break the tie.